-Having a baked potato with a meal or enjoying Grandma’s potato salad at a family reunion along with 7 other dishes is a lot different than being a fasted test subject who is fed exactly 200 grams of baked potato and nothing else.
+Having a baked potato with a meal or enjoying Grandma’s potato salad at a family reunion along with 7 other dishes is a lot different from being a fasted test subject who is fed exactly 200 grams of baked potato and nothing else.

-“Lab significant” — i.e. small variations in numbers — is not “real world significant” — i.e. what matters to real, unique people living real lives in real bodies.
+“Lab significant” — i.e. small variations in numbers — is not “real-world significant” — i.e. what matters to real, unique people living real lives in real bodies.

-- gives clients “carb variety”;
+- gives people “carb variety”;

 - helps people feel psychologically satisfied and physically satiated;

 - helps give people steady, slow-burn energy; and

 - helps people feel “normal” when changing their dietary habits (because potatoes and sweet potatoes are familiar foods).

 Moreover, people can easily adapt this general recommendation to meet their individual goals.

 We recommend starting with a baseline of 1 to 2 cupped handfuls of starchy carbs per meal.
 This can be potatoes or sweet potatoes, but also a host of other delicious and nutritious choices: beans and lentils, fruit, whole minimally processed grains, etc.